WaypointRP/wp-placeables/README.md

 ## Adding a new placeable item
 If you want to add or modify a placeable item, follow the below instructions.

+> All props will receive the pickup action by default.

 1. First determine what prop(s) you want to add.
 It is recommended to use a site such as [Pleb Masters: Forge](https://forge.plebmasters.de/objects) to find props and the model names.
 2. Add the new item to your items.lua file as you normally would
-    - Make sure to include the following additional fields:
-        - `['model'] = "<propModelName>"` - this is the model of the prop that will be spawned
-        - `['isFrozen'] = <true/false>` - whether or not the prop will be frozen in place when it is spawned
-        - `['shouldUseItemNameState'] = <true/false>` - if you intend to use the same prop model for multiple items, then you will need to set this as true, otherwise you do not need to define this.
-AddTargetModel only supports one set of options per model, so this flag is necessary to use a statebag property instead.
 3. Add the item to the `Config.PlaceableProps` in config.lua
-    - If the prop is just a simple prop with no custom options then all you need to do is add: `{item = "<itemName>", model = "<propModelName>"}`.
+    - If the prop is just a simple prop with no custom options then all you need to do is add: `{item = "<itemName>", label = "<label", model = "<propModelName>", isFrozen = <true/false>}`.
+        - Required Fields:
+            - `item` - the name of the item you added to your items table
+            - `label` - the label of the item
+            - `model` - the model of the prop that will be spawned
+            - `isFrozen` - whether or not the prop will be frozen in place when it is spawned
+        - Optional Fields:
+            - `customTargetOptions` - use this if you want to add more options than just picking up the item
+            - `customPickupEvent` - use this if you want to add a custom event to be called when the item is picked up, rather than using the default handler
+            - `shouldUseItemNameState` - use this if you want to use the same prop model for multiple items.
+                - _AddTargetModel only supports one set of options per model, so this flag is necessary to use a statebag property instead._
     - If you want to put custom actions on the prop, then you will also need to include the `customTargetOptions`.
         ```lua
         local exampleCustomTargetOptions = {